s-ellingwood/python-api-challenge/README.md

-# python-api-challenge
+# Python API Challenge

+## Project Background

+### **Background**
+Use Python requests, APIs, and JSON traversals to answer a fundamental question: "What is the weather like as we approach the equator?"

+For part 1, create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
+Use the citipy Python library and the OpenWeatherMap API to create a representative model of weather across cities.

+For part 2, use weather data, the geoViews Python library, and the Geoapify API to plan future vacations and create map visualizations.

+### Data source:
+All used data in this project is provided by UNC Chapel Hill’s Data Analytics and Visualization Bootcamp.

+### Files:
-The WeatherPy folder contains two Jupyter Notebooks.
+The WeatherPy folder contains all the files for this challenge project.

-The first one, WeatherPy.ipynb, contains the code used to make scatter plots and linear regression scatter plots for Latitude vs. Temperature, Humidity, Cloudiness, and Wind Speed.
-This file also saves a csv (cities.csv) that stored all of the information pulled from openweatherapi for the each city found for this dataset. cities.csv is saved into the folder wp_output_data.
-The folder wp_output_data also contains four images generated in WeatherPy.ipynb from the four scatter plot visualizations created.
+- The wp_output_data folder contains images created in WeatherPy.ipynb of figures created to visualize weather data and trends (Fig1.png, Fig2.png, Fig3.png, Fig4.png).
+It also contains the cities.csv file, also created in WeatherPy.ipynb, which contains all of the information pulled from openweatherapi for the each city found for this dataset.

-The second Jupyter Notebook, VacationPy.ipynb, contains the code used to create an hvplot of every city in the cities.csv as well as a second hvplot of hotels based on shorter list of cities, filtered from cities.csv based on various criteria.
+- WeatherPy.ipynb - contains all the code used to analyze data, answer project questions, and make visualizations for part 1 of this challenge.
+- VacationPy.ipynb - contains all the code used to analyze data, answer project questions, and make visualizations for part 2 of this challenge.